-Item Traditional Accelerated Submit ATI Test of Essential Academic Skills (TEAS) scores.
-The ATI TEAS scores must be from an official testing center and submitte as part of the application.
-A minimum score in each section of the TEAS is as follows: Reading 69%, Math 63%, English 60% and Science 46% or higher must be achieved to be considered for admission.
-Students may repeat the ATI TEAS a total of two (2) times within 12 months (365 days) of taking the exam.
-Results are valid for 3 years from the acceptance term.
-Minimum CGPA (#) High School/GED/HiSET (no college coursework):2.7 Transfer Courses:2.7 Bachelor's Degree - 2.7Master's Degree - 3.0 Doctorate - 3.0 Mathematics (#)() High School/GED/HiSET (no college coursework):Two years of math.
+Item Minimum CGPA (#)(^) High School/GED/HiSET (no college coursework): 2.3 Transfer Courses: 2.3 Mathematics (#)() High School/GED/HiSET (no college coursework): Two years of math.
 One year must be algebra.
-Transfer students: One 3-credit college-level algebra One 3-credit college-level algebra Science (#)()(@) High School/GED/HiSET (no college coursework):One year of laboratory sciences (life science with a lab) Transfer students: One 4-credit college-level life science course with accompanying laboratory One 4-credit college-level life science course with accompanying laboratory
+Transfer students: One 3-credit college-level algebra with a final grade of C+ or higher OR a score of 50 or higher on the Algebra CLEP exam Science (#)()(@) High School/GED/HiSET (no college coursework): One year of laboratory sciences (life science with a lab) Transfer students: One 4-credit college-level life science course with accompanying laboratory with a final grade of C+ or higher